Irish Sea Moss Benefits That Make It a Legit Superfood

 Sea moss, a type of algae, might be the answer to better skin and digestion.
-Here's what the experts say about the food and beauty ingredient.
+Check out this sea moss benefits list, and you'll clearly see why experts say this is the best new superfood and beauty ingredient.

 Also know as carrageen, this type of algae grows on the rocky parts of the Atlantic coast of the British Isles, as well as around Europe and other parts of North America, according to the Encyclopedia Britannica.
 Most people don't eat it plain but rather as a gel (created by boiling raw or dried forms in water) and often as a thickening agent.
 Other cultures also serve it as a drink, boiled with water and mixed with milk and sugar or honey.
 These days, you'll likely find sea moss in a powered or pill form.